Katie Steffes, MS, NBCT

 Resources on Expulsion:

-Importance for Early Childhood Educators and Professionals
+Importance for Early Childhood Educators

 Building diversity, equity, inclusion, and belonging requires reciprocal relationships that have social connections and are built on positive relationships.
-Early childhood educators have a unique position of engaging with families of young children and building trust and a sense of community to set their children up for a lifetime of learning and academic success.
+Early childhood educators serve a unique role of engaging with families of young children and building trust and a sense of community to set their children up for a lifetime of learning and academic success.
 To advance a more equitable and inclusive early childhood environment, anti-bias movements in education are practiced across the United States.

 1.4 What is Anti-Bias Education?

 Anti-bias education (ABE) is a practice that supports children and their families as they develop a sense of identity in a diverse society.
 To be an effective practice, ABE should be interwoven in the entire early childhood program, from professional development to interactions with children, families, co-workers, and the classroom environment.
 It shapes how the curriculum is put together every day (Derman-Sparks & Olsen Edwards, 2019).
-In the table below, you will find the four goals of anti-bias education according to Derman-Sparks and Olsen Edwards.
+In Table 1a below, you will find the four goals of anti-bias education according to Derman-Sparks and Olsen Edwards.

 Four Goals of Anti-Bias Education (Derman-Sparks & Olsen Edwards, 2019) |